- Student Experience

 Guide to Graduate School

 Are you looking to advance your career?
-The Griff Center for Academic Engagement can provide advice on applying to graduate or professional school in a variety of ways including: helping you evaluate whether to go now or later, identify graduate programs that suit your career goals, assist with your application, review your application essay, and conduct a practice interview.
+The Griff Center for Student Success can provide advice on applying to graduate or professional school in a variety of ways including: helping you evaluate whether to go now or later, identify graduate programs that suit your career goals, assist with your application, review your application essay, and conduct a practice interview.
 Below is an ideal graduate school search timetable if you are planning on pursuing graduate school immediately after receiving your undergraduate degree:

 JUNIOR YEAR, FALL AND SPRING